Compulsive Overeating Treatment

-Compulsive overeating can be seen as a food addiction.
+Compulsive overeating is an eating disorder that can be seen as a food addiction.
 Generally a person will consume large amounts of food even if they are not hungry, this is usually a way of dealing with stress, daily problems and negative emotions.
 Following an episode of compulsive eating a person will feel guilt, shame and possibly depression at the thought of being unable to control their compulsions.

 Some people who become overeaters have never learnt to form healthy ways of dealing with emotions and use food as a coping mechanism.
 People who are overeaters are aware that they have a problem but are unable to control the compulsions.
 Many eat in secret and family and friends may never know they have an eating disorder.